-A connected graph in which exactly one edge connects each pair of vertices.
+A complete graph is a connected graph in which exactly one edge connects each pair of vertices.
 A complete graph with n vertices, denoted Kn, has n(n - 1)/2 edges (i.e., the nth triangular number), (n-1)!
 Hamilton circuits, and a chromatic number of n.
 Every vertex in Kn has degree n-1; therefore Kn has an Euler circuit if and only if n is odd.
 In a weighted complete graph, each edge has a number called a weight attached to it.
 Each path then has a total weight, which is the sum of the weights of the edges in the path.

 Related entry traveling salesman problem

 Related category GRAPHS AND GRAPH THEORY